Further Meditation on Taylor Series

 \[\begin{aligned} \p_x^{-1} &= [\frac{T^{dx} - 1}{dx}]^{-1} \\ &= -dx \frac{1}{1-T^{dx}}\\ &\? -dx (1 + T^{dx} + T^{2 dx} + T^{3 dx} + \ldots) \\ \end{aligned}\]In fact that looks very much like a Riemann integral.
 Acting on a function it seems to give

-The integration bound problem is easy to solve, actually.
+We can control the integration bound like this.
 In the expression \(\p_x^{-1} = -dx (1 + T^{dx} + T^{2 dx} + \ldots)\) there are really two limits being implied at once: the limit as \(dx \ra 0\) and the limit of the number of terms \(N\) as the series is extended to infinity.
 By writing them out explicitly we can couple how the limits are taken together.
 In particular if we want to limit the integral to a distance \(a\), then we need for the final term in the sum to correspond to \(T^{(N-1) dx} = T^{a - dx}\).
 Is this reasonable to do?
 I dunno: normally one does not get to pick a “stopping” point for their infinite series.
-But let’s try it and see what happens.4
+But we’ll do it anyway.5

 \[\begin{aligned} \p_x^{-1} f(x) &= \lim_{dx \ra 0} (- dx )[\sum_{k=0}^{a/dx - 1} T^{k \d x}] f(x) \\ &= - \int_{x}^{x+a} f(x') \d x' \\ &= \int_{x+a}^x f(x') \d x' \end{aligned}\]We get a different result if we Taylor expand \(\p_x^{-1}\) around \(T^{-dx}\), which is the equivalent of expanding around \(x=\infty\) earlier except now the object is an operator so it’s really not that weird.
 (Well… okay, it’s still kinda weird, because I’m pretending like I can divide by it like a variable. sorry.)